aldojacopovirno/semantic-retrieval-engine/README.md

 4. Enter your search query
 5. View results in the console and in the generated report

-## Requirements

-- Python 3.8+
-- PyTorch
-- Transformers
-- scikit-learn
-- Other dependencies listed in [requirements](requirements.txt)

-## License

-This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

 ## Contributing

-Contributions are welcome!
+Contributions are welcome.
 Please feel free to submit a Pull Request.

 ## Citation